 filming for the hidden disability film

-Behind the scenes with Lucy
+Behind The Scenes – with Lucy

 Lucy has additional hearing needs and shares about life with cochlear implants.
 She talks about being in our 'Hidden Disabilities' film.